jjairo26/drl-p2-continuous-control/README.md

 ### Getting Started

+1. Clone the reposity

+2. Use ``conda env create -f environment.yml`` to copy the conda setup (install conda/miniconda before, if you don't have it yet)

-1. Download the environment from one of the links below.
+3. If you are using Linux, use the environment from the repository.
+Otherwise, you can download the environment from one of the links below.
 You need only select the environment that matches your operating system:

     - **_Version 1: One (1) Agent_**
         - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher_Linux.zip)